At state Capitol rally, protesters against vaccine mandates decry 'genocide,' 'tyranny'

 “This is dangerous and reckless rhetoric at a time when our state is seeing alarming case trends,” she said.

-A conservative lobbying organization, Wisconsin United for Freedom, released an open letter to President Joe Biden and Gov. Tony Evers ahead of the event that said they represent nearly 4,000 healthcare workers across the state in opposition to vaccine mandates of any kind, vaccine passports, policies that include "segregation and discrimination" based on vaccine status and private medical information such as vaccine status being exposed.
+A conservative lobbying organization, Wisconsin United for Freedom, released an open letter to President Joe Biden and Evers ahead of the event that said they represent nearly 4,000 health care workers across the state in opposition to vaccine mandates, vaccine passports, policies that include “segregation and discrimination” based on vaccine status, and private medical information such as vaccine status being exposed.